-Amanda Glassman, director of global health policy and research fellow, has 20 years of experience working on health and social protection policy and programs in Latin America and elsewhere in the developing world.
-Before taking her current position, Glassman was principal technical lead for health at the Inter-American Development Bank, where she led health economics and financing knowledge products and policy dialogue with member countries.
+Amanda Glassman, director of global health policy and research fellow, has 20 years of experience working on health and social-protection policy and programs in Latin America and elsewhere in the developing world.
+Before her current position, Glassman was principal technical lead for health at the Inter-American Development Bank, where she led health economics and financing knowledge products and policy dialogue with member countries.

-Charles Kenny, senior fellow, works on many topics, including the demand side of development, the role of technology in quality-of-life improvements, and governance and anticorruption in aid.
-He has published articles, chapters, and books on progress toward the Millennium Development Goals, what we know about the causes of economic growth, the link between economic growth and broader development, the causes of improvements in global health, and the link between economic growth and happiness.
+Charles Kenny, senior fellow, has wide research interests including the role of technology in quality of life improvements.
+His recent publications cover progress toward the Millennium Development Goals, causes of economic growth, the link between growth and broader development, and the link between economic growth and happiness.
+He is the author of Getting Better: Why Global Development Is Succeeding-And How We Can Improve the World Even More and a weekly Foreign Policy column, The Optimist.